 Because often the belief is or the assumption is, “When I’m enough, then I will give.”
 When I’ve made enough money, then I’ll be able to give because right now, I don’t got enough for me based on whatever your goal that you’re striving for is.
 I haven’t reached that goal yet.
 When I get that, then I will contribute.

 Again, this is a sign that you’re not filled up yet, that your cup has not yet runneth over, that you’re still looking to fill that need that you’re enough, that you’re good enough, or that you’re awesome, or great, or whatever it is in your terminology you need to say, “Yeah, this is when I can be good enough to rest now.”

-And part of the practical implication of this is, many people who are striving for that achieving, striving to get that feeling that they’re awesome.
+And part of the practical implication of this is, many people who are striving for that like achieving, striving to get that feeling that they’re awesome.
 The achiever thinks ‘awesome’ is the thing they’re striving for, but we keep saying ‘enough’.
-And once they realize they are good enough, their fear is if they think they’re good enough, they’re going to become lazy and not do anything.
+And once they realize they are good enough, the fear is if they think that they’re good enough, they’re going to become lazy and not do anything.
 You just sit at home and watch TV and eat Ben and Jerry’s ice cream all day.